 10.01.170 Fine or costs-Payment within specified time or installments-Payment priority order.
+(Effective until January 1, 2023.)
 (1) When a defendant is sentenced to pay fines, penalties, assessments, fees, restitution, or costs, the court may grant permission for payment to be made within a specified period of time or in specified installments.
-If the court finds that the defendant is indigent as defined in RCW 10.101.010(3) (a) through (c), the court shall grant permission for payment to be made within a specified period of time or in specified installments.
+If the court finds that the defendant is indigent as defined in RCW 10.101.010(3) (a) through (c), the court shall grant permission for payment to be made within a specified installments.
 If no such permission is included in the sentence the fine or costs shall be payable forthwith.